USEPA/egrid/README.md

 ## Background

-eGRID is a comprehensive source of data from [EPA's Clean Air and Power Division (CAPD)](https://epa.gov/power-sector) on the environmental characteristics of almost all electric power generated in the United States. eGRID is based on available plant-specific data for all U.S. electricity generating plants that provide power to the electric grid and report data to the U.S. government.
-Data reported include, but are not limited to, net electric generation; resource mix (for renewable and nonrenewable generation); mass emissions of carbon dioxide (CO2), nitrogen oxides (NOx), sulfur dioxide (SO2), methane (CH4), and nitrous oxide (N2O); emission rates for CO2, NOx, SO2, CH4, and N2O; heat input; and nameplate capacity. eGRID reports this information on an annual basis (as well as by ozone season for heat input and NOx) at different levels of aggregation.
+eGRID is a comprehensive source of data from [EPA's Clean Air and Power Division (CAPD)](https://epa.gov/power-sector) on the environmental characteristics of almost all electric power generated in the United States. eGRID is based on available plant-specific data for all
+U.S. electricity generating plants that provide power to the electric grid and report data to the U.S. government.
+Data reported include, but are not limited to, net electric generation; resource mix (the share of generation by resource or fuel type); mass emissions of carbon dioxide
+(CO~2~), nitrogen oxides (NO~x~), sulfur dioxide (SO~2~), methane (CH~4~), and nitrous oxide (N~2~O); emission rates for CO~2~, NO~x~, SO~2~,
+CH~4~, and N~2~O; heat input; and nameplate capacity. eGRID reports this information on an annual basis (as well as by ozone season for heat input and NO~x~) at different levels of geographic aggregation.

 The final eGRID dataset includes eight levels of data aggregation:

--   **Generator**: Generators connected to the U.S. electricity grid.
-A generator is defined as a set of equipment that produces electricity and is connected to the U.S. electricity grid.
+-   **Generator**: A set of equipment that produces electricity and is connected to the U.S. electricity grid.

--   **Unit**: Units connected to the U.S. electricity grid.
-A unit is defined as a set of equipment that either produces electricity and is connected to the U.S electricity grid or a set of equipment that is connected to a generator which produces electricity and is connected to the U.S. electricity grid.
+-   **Unit**: A set of equipment that either produces electricity and is connected to the U.S electricity grid or a set of equipment that is connected to a generator which produces electricity and is connected to the U.S. electricity grid.

--   **Plant**: Plants that provide power to the electric grid.
+-   **Plant**: A facility with one or more units and/or generators that provide power to the electric grid.

--   **State**: U.S. states, Puerto Rico (PR), and District of Columbia (DC).
+-   **State**: U.S. states, Puerto Rico (PR), and the District of Columbia (DC).

--   **Balancing authority**: Regional operators that ensure a balance of supply and demand.
+-   **Balancing authority**: Regional power system operators that ensure a balance of supply and demand.

--   **eGRID subregion**: EPA defined subregions defined to limit import and export of electricity (shown in Figure 1).
+-   **eGRID subregion**: EPA defined subregions designed to limit the impacts of the import and export of electricity (shown in Figure 1).

 -   **NERC (North American Electric Reliability Corporation) regions**: Each NERC region listed in eGRID represents one of nine regional portions of the North American electricity transmission grid: six in the contiguous United States, plus Alaska, Hawaii, and Puerto Rico (which are not part of the formal NERC regions but are considered so in eGRID).

--   **National U.S.**: Contains all 50 states, Puerto Rico (PR), and District of Columbia (DC).
+-   **National U.S.**: Contains all 50 states, Puerto Rico (PR), and the District of Columbia (DC).

 Further information on the eGRID methodology can be found in the [eGRID Technical Guide](https://www.epa.gov/egrid/egrid-technical-guide).